 The PhD with integrated study programme is built on our over 10 years of experience in running Centres for Doctoral training (CDT).
 The EPSRC CDT in for Fuel Cells and their Fuels builds on the success of the 'Hydrogen, Fuels Cells and Their Applications' centre, which was established in 2009 in collaboration with the Midlands Energy Consortium (MEC.)
 Drawing upon expertise and research facilities at the University of Birmingham, Loughborough University, the University of Nottingham, Imperial College London and University College London, the CDT is a flagship collaboration undertaking research in a breadth of fuel cell related fields.

 By exploring global energy problems, our aim is to train a new generation of scientists and engineers to address interdisciplinary challenges involved in the transition to a sustainable energy future.
-To achieve this, within the CDT we are investigating the wide range of fuels used in fuel cells today.
+To achieve this, we are investigating the wide range of fuels used in fuel cells today.
 This includes direct use of natural gas, ethanol, gasification syn-gas and other biomass products in addition to hydrogen.